Christmas and New Year rubbish and recycling

 - real Christmas trees can be taken to your local Household Recycling Centre and placed in the garden waste container for composting, free of charge

-Please note that other local organisations may be running Christmas tree collections to raise money for charity.
+Please note that local organisations may be running Christmas tree collections to raise money for charity.
 Check local press and online for details.